Is Zoom Video Communications Inc. (ZM) a Keeper?

-Zoom Video Communications Inc. (NASDAQ:ZM) went down by -0.58% from its latest closing price compared to the recent 1-year high of $486.83.
-The company’s stock price has collected -7.81% of loss in the last five trading sessions.
-Barron’s reported 10 hours ago that Five9 Shares Surge As Earnings Top Estimates And Analysts Turn Bullish
+Zoom Video Communications Inc. (NASDAQ:ZM) went up by 3.43% from its latest closing price compared to the recent 1-year high of $486.83.
+The company’s stock price has collected 1.47% of gains in the last five trading sessions.
+Barron’s reported 18 hours ago that A Pandemic Legacy That No One Is Talking About—Yet

 Is It Worth Investing in Zoom Video Communications Inc. (NASDAQ :ZM) Right Now?